Morocco Guided Tours Cities: Marrakech & Fes

 What is it?
 The epic ruins of Sultan Ahmed el-Mansour’s once-magnificent palace, set within sunken gardens and surrounded by epic ramparts whose decrepit towers boast panoramic views over the medina.

-This cemetery, which sits just south of the medina, features more than 160 tombs filled with the remains of prominent Saadians (members of an Arab dynasty who are reportedly descendents of the prophet Muhammad) and their advisors and royal wives.
-First used in the early 14th century, the Saadian Tombs’ intricate decor (think: cedar ceilings, colorful mosaics and Carrara marble headstones) was not added until the 16th century by Ahmed El Mansour.
-Unlike other ornate structures in the region, this property was not plundered by Sultan Moulay Ismail in the early 18th century, making it one of Marrakech’s only surviving Saadian sites.
+South of the medina, this cemetery houses over 160 tombs containing the remains of Saadian dynasty members, their advisors, and royal spouses.
+It was initially used in the early 14th century, but its intricate decorations, including cedar ceilings, colorful mosaics, and Carrara marble headstones, were added by Ahmed El Mansour in the 16th century.
+Unlike many other ornate structures in the region, this site escaped plundering by Sultan Moulay Ismail in the early 18th century, making it one of Marrakech’s few surviving Saadian sites.

 Souk Place des Épices